 Here’s a little summary of a few of the transport options we experienced in South East Asia:

-• In Bali where we sometimes used local taxis due to their resistance to Grab in many areas.
+- In Bali, we sometimes used local taxis due to their resistance to Grab in many areas.
 We opted out of scooter riding there, which many foreigners, including families, embrace.
-We walked a lot too, even though it felt stressful a lot of the time.
+We walked a lot, too, even though it felt stressful a lot of the time.
 People also thought we were a bit mad!

-• The transport on Bohol was a little different.
+- The transport in Bohol was a little different.
 The most common type of local transport there is the tricycle.
-It’s basically a motorbike with a sidecar.
-It wasn’t our preferred option as a family of four but we had to jump in one a few times when there were no other options.
+It’s a motorbike with a sidecar.
+It wasn’t our preferred option as a family of four, but we had to jump in one a few times when there were no other options.
 We usually sat and waited ages for the local bus to get to the beaches of Panglao.

 Overall, we walked wherever we could.
 The Grab app was our best friend for places our legs couldn’t take us.

-There’s so much more we could say about our three years of worldschooling and slow travel in South East Asia!
-From co-working, to local activities we enjoyed, and worldschooling meetups, it was all an incredible adventure.
+We could say so much more about our three years of worldschooling and slow travel in South East Asia!
+It was an incredible adventure, from co-working to local activities we enjoyed and worldschooling meetups.

 Disclaimer: This article/page contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, we may earn a commission – at no extra cost to you.
 [For our full disclosure, please see our DISCLAIMER page).